rzeldent/esp32-openweather-ttgo/README.md

 **Work in progess** but looking forward to suggestions / branches!

-**Copy the file settings.h to .settings to keep your settings secret.**
+**Copy the file settings.h to .settings.h to keep your settings secret.**

 Current state: ![hardware.png](https://github.com/rzeldent/TTGO-OpenWeather/blob/develop/hardware.png)